ment-mx/Prism/README.md

     The commented flag is used to add comments (like when we export colors) or removing them (like when we are populating the cell layers with color data)

-    the color variable that is passed is a dictionary with all the information you need
+    the color variable that is passed is a dictionary with all the information you need:
+      name: the default name of the color or the alias if it exists
+      hex: color's hex value without the leading '#'
+      red: color's red value from 0 to 1
+      blue: color's blue value from 0 to 1
+      green: color's green value from 0 to 1
+      alpha: color's alpha value from 0 to 1
   ###
   format_RGBA_CSS: (color, commented) ->
     alpha = if color.alpha < 1